mainul098/NinjaScala/README.md

 >Do not forget the quotes around the command!

-Now, when you open the new terminal in IntelliJ IDEA, it will recognize git commands:
+Now, when the terminal in IntelliJ IDEA will recognize git commands.

 ## Start Up